TikTok: Underage users

 As with other platforms popular with children, underage users may inadvertently reveal their daily routine and whereabouts, raising concerns of potential misuse by sexual predators.
 At the time of reporting (2018), TikTok had only two privacy settings, either private or completely public, without any middle ground.
 Comment sections of "sexy" videos, such as young girls dancing in revealing clothes, were found to contain requests for nude pictures.
-TikTok itself forbids direct messaging of videos and photos, which meant follow-up interactions, if any, would have to take place in some other form.
-In recent years, the U.S. has charged and sentenced sexual predators for illegal activities on TikTok against underage girls.
+Despite safety concerns, TikTok began rolling out photo, video, and voice messaging around 2025.
+As of January 2026, the features are only available in certain regions, including the United States and Canada.
+In recent years, the US has charged and sentenced sexual predators for illegal activities on TikTok against underage girls.

 On 22 January 2021, the Italian Data Protection Authority demanded that TikTok temporarily suspend Italian users whose age could not be established.
 The order came after the death of a 10-year-old Sicilian girl involved in an Internet challenge.
 TikTok asked its users in Italy to confirm again that they were over 13 years old.
 By May, over 500,000 accounts had been removed for failing the age check.

 In July 2021, the Dutch Data Protection Authority fined TikTok €750,000 for offering privacy statements only in English but not in Dutch.
 It noted that TikTok had implemented positive measures, such as forbidding direct messaging for users younger than 16 and allowing their parents to manage privacy settings directly through a paired family account, but the risk of children pretending to be older when creating their account remains.
 TikTok raised the minimum age for livestreaming from 16 to 18 after a BBC News investigation found hundreds of accounts going live from Syrian refugee camps.
 Thirty of them showed children begging for digital donation.
 TikTok reportedly made as much as a 70% commission on some of them, a figure that the company disputed.

 In March 2024, the Italian Competition Authority fined TikTok €10 million for not protecting underage users adequately from harmful content such as the "French scar" challenge, which left heavy pinch marks on a person's cheeks.
-On December 30, 2024, Venezuela's Supreme Court fined TikTok $10 million over viral challenges that authorities say led to the deaths of three children.
+On 30 December 2024, Venezuela's Supreme Court fined TikTok $10 million over viral challenges that authorities say led to the deaths of three children.
 The court cited TikTok's negligence in failing to implement "necessary and adequate measures" to prevent the viral video challenges.